Process Heat in New Zealand: Opportunities and barriers to lowering emissions

 Reports in Energy

-Submitting to: Ministry of Business, Innovation and Employment (MBIE)Author: Levi GibbsDate: 2023-06-01Category: EnergyIssue for Business: The Government has announced two new National Policy Statements on the national direction for renewable electricity and ...
+Submitting to: Ministry of Business, Innovation and Employment (MBIE)Author: Levi GibbsDate: 2023-11-02Category: EnergyIssue for Business: MBIE has released a paper outlining possible measures, including financial support mechanisms, regulatory changes and new ...

-Submitting to: Ministry of Business, Innovation and Employment (MBIE)Author: Levi GibbsDate: 2023-04-14Category: EnergyIssue for Business: Under the Government's ERP, they have promised to create a regulatory regime for the feasibility, construction, operation and ...
+Submitting to: Ministry of Business, Innovation and Employment (MBIE)Author: Levi GibbsDate: 2023-11-02Category: EnergyIssue for Business: This paper is an interim roadmap before the release of a final roadmap.
+The paper outlines several opportunities for the use of ...